isomerpages/ogp-scamshield-suite/_i-need-help/I gave my banking login details to a scammer.md

 For all other banks, refer to the bank's relevant fraud hotline(s).

 3. Alternatively, you can also activate the Kill Switch on your banking app if it has one.
-The Kill Switch is&nbsp;a self-service security feature that enables you to immediately freeze all your current and savings accounts (including joint accounts.
+The Kill Switch is&nbsp;a self-service security feature that enables you to immediately freeze all your current and savings accounts (including joint accounts).